Lok, Serbia

-Lok (Лок; Sajkáslak) is a village in the Titel municipality of South Bačka District in Vojvodina, Serbia.
-It has a population of over 1,114 people.
-The village has a Serb ethnic majority as of the 2011 population census.
+Lok (Лок; Sajkáslak) is a village in the Titel municipality of the South Bačka District in Vojvodina, Serbia.
+It has a population of over 1,114 people, and has a Serb ethnic majority as of the 2011 population census.

 Geography

 Due to its alluvial plain, the Danube river has formed sandbars and islands over time that have relative heights of five to six meters.
 They now dominate the lower and wetter areas of the terrain.